Ir al contenido principal

 Ashirbad

 Once the wedding date has been fixed, both families visit each other's homes to bless the bride/groom.
-Aashirbaad is the Bengali version of the Engagement ceremony or Sagai, only the bride and the groom don't exchange rings.
+Aashirbaad is the Bengali version of the Engagement ceremony or Sagai, except the bride and groom don't exchange rings.
 Instead, the future in-laws bless them with gold jewellery, clothes, and sweets.
-Along with these, fish, betel leaves, betel nuts and curd are also customarily gifted as auspicious items in Bengali weddings.
+Fish, betel leaves, betel nuts, and curd are also customarily gifted as auspicious items in Bengali weddings.

-Fun fact: Earlier, the groom's family was always the first to perform Ashirbad, as they were considered to be of the higher stature for accepting the bride.
+Fun fact: Earlier, the groom's family was always the first to perform Ashirbad, as they were considered to be of a higher stature for accepting the bride.

 Ai Buro Bhaat